 We conduct our business globally and outside the United States primarily through our wholly owned subsidiaries.
 We may continue to create new subsidiaries as our business expands.
 Through these subsidiaries, we are capable of providing substantially the same services and products as are available to clients in the United States, although modified as appropriate to address the language, business practices and cultural factors unique to each client and country.
 In combination with our subsidiaries, we are able to coordinate the delivery to multi-national clients of services and products that achieve consistency on a global, enterprise-wide basis.
-Revenue from operations outside the United States represented approximately 24% of our consolidated revenue for the year ended December 31, 2014 (see Note 11 to the accompanying Consolidated Financial Statements).
+Revenue from operations outside the United States represented approximately 30% and 24% of our consolidated revenue for the years ended December 31, 2015 and 2014, respectively (see Note 12 to the accompanying Consolidated Financial Statements).